-The 19th-century novel: Students will study The Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
+The 19th-century novel: Students will study either The Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson or A Christmas Carol by Charles Dickens.
 In the exam, they will be required to write in detail about an extract from the novel and then write about the novel as a whole.

-Modern texts: Students will study DNA by Dennis Kelly.
+Modern texts: Students will study An Inspector Calls by J.B.
+Priestley.
 In the exam, students will answer one essay question from a choice of two questions.

-Poetry: Students will study the AQA Love and Relationships Anthology.
+Poetry: Students will study the AQA Power and Conflict Anthology.
 In the exam, students will answer one comparative question on one named poem printed on the paper and one other poem from the Anthology.